renaissance-publishing/renaissance/content/chapters/12_what_makes_your_character_who_they_are_motivations_and_milestones.md

 ---
-What Makes Your Character Who They Are: Motivations and Milestones
+title: What Makes Your Character Who They Are: Motivations and Milestones
 ---

 The rules of the game are primarily concerned with what your character